Majulah Singapura: Salutes

 It is conventional for persons present when the national anthem is performed to stand with their arms by their sides.

 When the national flag is raised or lowered and the anthem is played, persons in military or paramilitary uniforms who are outdoors don their head dress and face the flag.
 If they are in formation under the orders of a commander, only the commander salutes; otherwise, all service personnel salute.
 Saluting is unnecessary if service personnel are indoors when a flag raising or lowering ceremony takes place.
 In such cases, persons need only stop what they are doing and stand at attention.

 Other uses

-The national anthem is played at closedowns of TV and radio stations in Singapore, but that use of the anthem has changed since 24-hour broadcasting was introduced:
+The national anthem is played at sign-offs of TV and radio stations in Singapore, but that use of the anthem has changed since 24-hour broadcasting was introduced: